stanstrup/PeakABro/README.md

-# PeakBro
+# PeakABro
-Peaklist annotator and browser
+Peaklist Annotator and Browser